MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-- If you do not see the **Conditional Access App Control** option in your Conditional Access policy, make sure that you have a valid license for Azure AD Premium P1 as well as a valid Defender for Cloud Apps license.
+- If you don't see the **Conditional Access App Control** option in your Conditional Access policy, make sure that you have a valid license for Azure AD Premium P1 as well as a valid Defender for Cloud Apps license.

 #### Error message when creating a policy: You don't have any apps deployed with Conditional Access App Control